Net/Gross went from -3% to 13%

 Although I haven’t won the top dog competition yet, I have a strong feeling and confidence that I will be a top contender for this contest.
 My department has been profitable for the last 7 months, improved financials and expense ratios at a year over year increase of 44% net profit.

-I have to say, after only being with Tommy Car Auto Group for a year and going through the service manager training in the Chris Collins program and having a great coach that holds you accountable, I am a true believer of this program.
+I have to say, after only being with my auto group for a year and going through the service manager training in the Chris Collins program and having a great coach that holds you accountable, I am a true believer of this program.

 I judge success like the three legs of a stool: profitability, customer and employee satisfaction.
 I am grateful to the Chris Collins group and Tommy Car Auto Group for this opportunity to expand my knowledge, skillset and continued opportunity to succeed.
 I am now running two stores in the group and hope to one day become the service director for the organization.